LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Introduction

-\textbf{Comprehensive Analysis of Mixture-of-Experts Dynamics.}Beyond implementation, LibMoE serves as a transparent and extensible platform for probing the internal behaviors of MoE models.
-It provides modular hooks for tracking routing decisions, expert utilization, load balancing, and inter-expert dynamics, enabling fine-grained inspection of how routing strategies evolve throughout training and inference.
-Building on this infrastructure, we conduct the first large-scale, cross-domain empirical study of seven recent SMoE algorithms across language modeling (158M, 679M) and vision--language modeling (5.67B).
-Our analysis uncovers previously underexplored behaviors along three key axes: (i) routing dynamics, revealing differences in expert selection stability, entropy, and specialization; (ii) the overlooked role of lightweight router initialization in shaping early load balancing; and (iii) distinct routing patterns between full pretraining and sparse upcycling regimes.
-These findings provide a unified and reproducible view into the dynamic nature of SMoE models, offering actionable insights for designing more stable and efficient routing strategies.
-We believe this study contributes a valuable diagnostic lens to the community, helping both practitioners and researchers better understand and improve the next generation of MoE systems.
+\textbf{Comprehensive Analysis of Mixture-of-Experts Dynamics.} Beyond providing unified implementations, LibMoE is designed as a transparent and extensible infrastructure for systematically analyzing the behavior of SMoE models.
+The framework exposes modular instrumentation for monitoring routing decisions, expert utilization, load balancing, and inter-expert interactions, enabling fine-grained inspection of routing behavior throughout both training and inference.
+Using this analytical capability, we conduct a large-scale, cross-domain empirical study of seven recent SMoE algorithms across multiple training regimes, including small-scale pretraining (0.15B and 0.68B parameters) and sparse upcycling at the 5.67B scale~\citep{komatsuzaki2022sparse}.
+Our analysis uncovers consistent and previously under-characterized differences along three dimensions: (i) routing dynamics, reflected in expert selection stability, entropy evolution, and specialization patterns; (ii) the impact of lightweight router initialization on early-stage load balancing; and (iii) systematic divergences in routing behavior between full pretraining and sparse upcycling regimes.
+Together, these results demonstrate how design choices in routing and initialization influence training stability and expert utilization, and establish a reproducible analytical basis for principled comparison of SMoE algorithms.